 She didn’t move.

 She cringed, dropping her chin to her chest.
-With a snarl, he seized her under the arm and hauled her to her feet.
+Seizing her under the arm, Mock hauled her to her feet with a snarl.
 She was so damn small, barely reaching his shoulders.
 Danna had been much taller, tall enough he could look her in the eye.
 Pathetic.
 Half a woman.
 Why he should feel anything more than disgust was beyond him.
 He shoved her ahead.

 The walk was cruel and it made him glad he was still able to take some pleasure out of her suffering.
 She wept and staggered and every time she slowed he gave her a hard shove.
 When she fell, he hauled her none too gently to her feet so that she cried out.
 She soon learnt how to keep her balance.
 It made him despise her—how weak she was.
 She knew nothing of suffering, compared with what her people did to him—and to Danna.